gbv/beaconspec/beacon.md

 Multiple occurrences of equal links in one BEACON file SHOULD be ignored.
 It is RECOMMENDED to indicate duplicated links with a warning.

+## MIME type

+The recommended MIME type of BEACON text files is "text/beacon".
+The file extension `.txt` SHOULD be used when storing BEACON text files.

 # Mappings